3 Things I Learned from a Christmas Eve Fiasco

 ADDRESS THE ELEPHANT IN THE ROOM.

-Todd Wagner (the senior pastor) started the service by letting people know what was going on, and even took it one step further, by tying the mishap into his message.
+Our Senior Pastor started the service by letting people know what was going on, and even took it one step further by tying the mishap into his message.

 SERVANT’S HEARTS + SKILL = WINNING.